puremourning/vimspector/docs/configuration.md

 some other host, account, container, etc.

 In order for it to work, you have to set up passwordless SSH between the local and remote machines/accounts.
-Then just tell Vimsector how to remotely launch and/or attach to the app.
+Then just tell Vimspector how to remotely launch and/or attach to the app.

 This is presented as examples with commentary, as it's a fairly advanced/niche case.
-If you're not already familiar with remote debugging tools (such as gdbserver) or not familar with ssh or such, you might need to independently research that.
+If you're not already familiar with remote debugging tools (such as gdbserver) or not familiar with ssh or such, you might need to independently research that.

 Vimspector's tools are intended to automate your existing process for setting